galaxyproject/galaxy-hub/content/events/2023-10-egd/index.md

   </tbody>
 </table>

-As we are looking forward to community contributions, a more detailed schedule with particular presentations will be published from September 8th.
+As still offer open slots for community contributions, especially for Thursday October 5th.
+For the more details check the recently [published detailed schedule](/events/2023-10-egd/egd/).

 <br><br>